La Trobe University

 La Trobe University is committed to providing support to elite athletes who strive for success in both their academic and sporting pursuits.

-Current year 12 students who can demonstrate that their sporting commitments have impacted their studies may be eligible to have a five (5) aggregate point adjustment factor applied.
-This adjustment is only applied to domestic undergraduate applicants who also satisfy the published course selection requirements.
+Current Year 12 students who can demonstrate that their national or international sporting commitments have impacted their studies may be eligible for a five (5) aggregate point adjustment factor.
+This adjustment is available to domestic undergraduate applicants who meet all published course selection requirements.

-If the student accepts a spot at La Trobe University, they may then be eligible for the Elite Athlete Program (LEAP).
-LEAP is designed to give students the tools they need to achieve balance across their active and academic lives.
+Students who accept an offer to study at La Trobe may also be eligible for the Elite Athlete Program (LEAP).
+LEAP is designed to give students the tools and support they need to achieve balance across their active and academic lives.

 Applies to: